Witt's cancellation theorem seen as a cancellation: The Dickson-Scharlau surprise

 5mm

-\emph{Acknowledgements:} The authors are very grateful to the remarkably gifted artist Matthew Teigen for his excellent artistic illustrations in this paper.
-We would like to thank David Eisenbud, Margaret Jane Kidnie, John Labute, Claude Levesque, Alexander Merkurjev, John Milnor, Raman Parimala, Andrew Ranicki, Balasubramanian Sury, Stefan Tohaneanu, Ravi Vakil and Charles Weibel for their encouragement, help with the exposition, and nice welcome of the preliminary version of our paper.
+\emph{Acknowledgements:} We would like to thank David Eisenbud, Edward Frenkel, Margaret Jane Kidnie, John Labute, Claude Levesque, Alexander Merkurjev, John Milnor, Raman Parimala, Andrew Ranicki, Balasubramanian Sury, Stefan Tohaneanu, Ravi Vakil and Charles Weibel for their encouragement, help with the exposition, and nice welcome of the preliminary version of our paper.
+Last but not the least we thank Matthew Teigen for his nice illustration of the hyperplane reflection.